Besides being known as the hardest substances on Earth, diamonds are also believed to be some of the rarest gemstones in the world.

 As it turns out, we have to look at this subject from more than one perspective in order to answer this question.

 The truth is rather far from that and Hollywood is the main culprit to blame for such beliefs.
-In fact, most diamonds are older than Earth’s first plants and vegetation, which were the source of today’s coal.
+In fact, most diamonds are older than Earth’s first plants and vegetation, which are the source of today’s coal.

 The leading theory which is widely accepted by scientists and geologists is that diamonds were formed millions of years ago deep within the Earth’s mantle.
-They were later brought to he surface by violent volcanic eruptions and cataclysmic plate movements.
+They were later brought to the surface by violent volcanic eruptions and cataclysmic plate movements.

+However, when we are talking about gem-quality diamonds that are suitable for jewelry use, these make up only a tiny percentage of all mined diamonds.
 Well then, what happens to the rest of the mined diamonds?
 Instead of finding their way into the jewelry industry, the majority of rough stones are actually used in different commercial industries and high tech applications.